 As for Wi-Fi settings, you can do almost anything you want.
-From using Smart Connect to naming the two band as two separate networks, to changing other parameters.
-Or you can just keep them all at the default (Auto) settings.
+From using Smart Connect to naming the two bands as two separate networks to changing other parameters.
+Or you can keep them all at the default (Auto) settings.

 TP-Link Archer AX10: Excellent performance for the specs